 The Boeing Company, Lanham, Maryland, is being awarded about $8 million for a firm-fixed-price order via the General Services Administration (GSA) schedule for the procurement of 964 Combat Survivor Evader Locator System handheld radio sets that will provide multiple communication options for search and rescue missions.
 In addition, this contract also provides for 1,928 rechargeable batteries and 80 radio set adapters.
 The Naval Air Systems Command, Patuxent River, Maryland, is the contracting activity.

-Smith's Detection, Edgewood, Maryland, was recently awarded a nearly $29 million contract for the procurement of 4,801 joint chemical agent detectors with warranties, and 4,901 communication adapter kits.
+MELE Incorporated, Rockville, Maryland, was awarded a more than $12 million contract for AN/PDR-75 radiac sets.
 The U.S. Army Contracting Command, Aberdeen Proving Ground, Maryland, is the contracting activity.

 Northrop Grumman Systems Corporation, Defense Systems Division, Herndon, Virginia, is being awarded a more than $20 million, four-month contract extension for the operation and support of aircraft E-11A, serial number 1-900, modified to carry the Battlefield Airborne Communications Node (BACN) payload.
 This contract also provides for the operations and maintenance of the BACN payload and for the maintenance of the modified aircraft.
 Electronic Systems Command, Hanscom Air Force Base, Massachusetts, is the contracting activity.

 Science, Engineering and Technology Associates, Arlington, Virginia, was awarded about $48 million for the procurement of a counter-bomber system to provide detection capability of suicide bombers approaching a controlled access site.
 The U.S. Army Contracting Command, Natick, Massachusetts, is the contracting activity.